Hypermobility Exercises to Avoid — and How to Move Safely with hEDS or HSD

 You can use cushions, supports, and props to help support the spine and neck.
 You can try wearing compression for POTS and dysautonomia.

-I’m a huge advocate of a “No Pain, No Strain” approach to movement.
-I discourage my clients from pushing through pain or fatigue.
+Pain and fatigue are not obstacles to push through; they are important signals from the body that it is under too much stress and strain.
+I am a huge advocate of a “No Pain, No Strain” approach, and I discourage my clients from pushing through pain or fatigue.

-Some muscle soreness is to be expected, but this is different from big increases in pain.
+Learning to listen to the body signals and taking constructive rest days is super important.
+Some muscle soreness is to be expected, but this is different from big increases in pain and fatigue.

 Fix: To avoid this, learning to pace is key.
 This can include being flexible with your movement practice, as we tend to feel different day to day.